shareefmx/Top-in-each-Social-Media/README.md

 # Analysis-Top-in-each-Social-Media
-This repository contains Python scripts for analyzing the top account on various social media platforms, including Facebook, Twitter, Instagram, and LinkedIn.
+This repository contains Python scripts for the top account on various social media platforms, including Facebook, Twitter, Instagram, and LinkedIn by using web scraping